CV Help: The Future Of Craft

 6. Remote interviews become commonplace

-As the competition at work increases, hiring managers get more and more resumes.
+As the competition at work increases, hiring managers get more and more CVs.
 Interviewing everyone who could possibly be a fit for the role would have taken lots of times.
 Moreover, face-to-face interview is not always possible (for instance, with overseas contractors or applicants from another state).
 And this is when phone and Skype interviews are typically used.

 Nailing a remote interview has its peculiarities, though.
 Read our guide to successfully win phone interview.